Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry

+In~\cite{PechenTannor2011,PechenTannor2012}, examples of {\it third order traps} were constructed for special $N$--level quantum systems with $N\ge 3$.
+In particular, a $\Lambda$-atom which is a three-level quantum system with forbidden direct transition between the ground and the intermediate states [Fig.~\ref{Fig1:structure}(a)] was analyzed.
+In~\cite{VolkovPechen}, examples of traps of arbitrarily high order were constructed for some degenerate quantum systems.
+Second order traps were found for a $\Lambda$-system~\cite{PechenTannor2011,PechenTannorReply,PechenTannor2012} based on the analysis of the Taylor expansion of the objective functional up to the third order.
+In~\cite{PechenTannor2011,PechenTannorReply,PechenTannor2012}, this system was analyzed only for the anharmonic case, i.e. when the transition (Bohr) frequencies between the two pairs of interacting states are different.
+The harmonic case, when these two transition frequencies are the same, was not considered.

-As we show in the present work, this degenerate in transition (Bohr) frequencies case is essentially different from the non-degenerate one.
-For generality, we consider $\Lambda$ (Lambda), $V$ (Vee), $\Xi$ (Ladder), and other three-level quantum systems with one forbidden transition, which play an important role in quantum physics where they appear in modelling electromagnetic transparency~\cite{KocharovskayaKhanin1988,Harris1989}, describe spin-one like quantum systems, etc.~\cite{Scully_Zubairy_1997}, including $\Lambda$~\cite{RefLambda}, $V$~\cite{RefV}, and $\Xi$~\cite{RefLadder1,RefLadder2} systems.
-Minimizing objective which expresses a compromise between minimizing the energy of the control and the average population in the highest level, which admits a group of symmetries, that is, a Lie group acting on the state space, which leaves dynamics, cost and initial and final conditions unchanged, has been studied in~\cite{Alessandro_Isik_2024}.
+As we show in the present work, this case with degenerate transition frequencies is essentially different from the non-degenerate case.
+For generality, we consider $\Lambda$ (Lambda), $V$ (Vee), $\Xi$ (Ladder), and other three-level quantum systems with one forbidden transition.
+Such $\Lambda$~\cite{RefLambda}, $V$~\cite{RefV}, and $\Xi$~\cite{RefLadder1,RefLadder2} systems play an important role in quantum physics, where they appear in modeling electromagnetic transparency~\cite{KocharovskayaKhanin1988,Harris1989}, describe spin-one like quantum systems, etc.~\cite{Scully_Zubairy_1997}, etc. Various control problems were studied for these systems, such as minimizing an objective functional which expresses a compromise between the energy of the control and the average population in the highest level~\cite{Alessandro_Isik_2024}, etc.